-Made with fat free natural yogurt, ripe mashed bananas, oil, flour and a little sugar, it’s beautifully moist without the denseness that some may not like of a typical banana bread.
+Made with fat free natural yogurt, ripe mashed bananas, oil, flour and a little sugar, it's beautifully moist without the denseness of many other banana breads.

 You may well ask why I called this banana bread, banana bread rather than banana cake.

 And the answer is ....
 I don't really know!